-The work described represents one of the first fielded applications of knowledge-based system technology in the Air Force materielmanagement environment.
-Because of widespread user accessibility and enthusiastic acceptance, the DRAIR ADVISER system has become one of the most highly recognized, successful programs in AI undertaken by the Air Force Materiel Command.
-The DRAIR ADVIS-ER system is used by OR analysts, engineers, item managers, and equipment specialists to obtain fast, up-to-date, concise reporting on the performance status of aircraft parts.
-Actual use of the DRAIR ADVISER has resulted in both qualitative (for example, higher-quality reporting that affects courses of action) and quantitative (for example, time and money savings) benefits.
-The Air Force plans to build additional software systems that will use report information obtained from DRAIR ADVISER.
+The work described represents one of the first fielded application of knowledge-based systems technology in the Air Force materiel management environment.
+Because of widespread user accessibility and enthusiastic acceptance, the DRAIR Advisor system has become one of the most highly recognized, successful programs in artificial intelligence undertaken by the Air Force Materiel Command.
+The DRAIR Advisor system is used by operations research analysts, engineers, item managers, and equipment specialists to obtain fast, up-to-date, concise reporting on the performance status of aircraft parts.
+Actual use of the DRAIR Advisor has resulted in both qualitative (e.g., higher quality reporting that affects courses of action) and quantitative (e.g., time and money savings) benefits.
+The Air Force plans to build additional software systems that will utilize report information obtained from the DRAIR Advisor.